agiledev-students-spring2025/final/UX-DESIGN.md

 ## Wireframe Screens

 ### 1. Login Page
-**Purpose:** Allows users to log in using their username and password.
-Also includes an option to reset a forgotten password.
+**Purpose:** Users can log in to existing accounts, reset their password, or make an account.

 ![Login Page](images/Login%20Page.png)

 ### 2. Registration Page
 **Purpose:** Enables new users to create an account by providing their details, including first name, last name, email, username, and password.
+If they need help, there is a link to a help guide.

 ![Registration Page](images/Registration%20Page.png)